WiggisModular/hekla/README.md

 ## Production files

-Gerber, a schematic and a placement drawing, as well as a BOM and a pick and place file to get the SMD parts assembled over at JLCPCB will be available as releases
+Gerber, a schematic and a placement drawing, as well as a BOM and a pick and place file to get the SMD parts assembled over at JLCPCB will be available as releases as soon as I tested the first batch.